Last updated January 31, 2014

 At almost 10 years old, with about 85K miles on it, my 2002 WRX was still a great car as far as driveability and sports character.
 It didn't feel like an old car.
 The shocks were great, and the engine, transmission and steering all felt pretty fresh.
 However, it needed way too many repairs during the first half of its life (see below).
 Then it seemed to settle down (or at least need repairs at a rate commensurate with its age).
 At the end there was only the slightest lessening of "smoothness" in power delivery when lightly pressing on the accelerator on the highway, not noticeable at other times.

 There were various annoying little complaints.
-The heating/air conditioning system was never the greatest.
-My WRX air conditioner worked like a cheap room air conditioner -- the air flow didn't stay at a steady temperature determined by the knob, but oscillated between cold and hot, with the relative duration of the cold and hot cycles depending on where you set the A/C knob.
+The manual A/C system worked like a cheap room air conditioner -- the air flow didn't stay at a steady temperature determined by the knob, but oscillated between cold and hot, with the relative duration of the cold and hot cycles depending on where you set the A/C knob.
 You'd feel too hot, then too cold, then too hot, and so on.
 This was also a problem on rainy days because the non-cold part of the A/C cycle wouldn't defog the windows.
 That's on top of all the A/C repairs the car needed.
-Amazingly, 12 years later, Subaru still hasn't figured out how to do heating and A/C. Consumer Reports complained about automatic climate control modulation problems in the 2013 WRX and I noticed similar behavior in the 2014 Forester 2.0 XT.
+Interestingly, Consumer Reports complained about automatic climate control modulation problems in the 2013 WRX, although my A/C was a manual system, not automatic.
 These people also complained.

 At some point water leaked into the front doors somehow and ruined my front audio speakers, necessitating a replacement (with something better).
 That seems like a car design flaw.